solutions-and-workarounds-for-sharePoint-permission-limits

 The library creation is done using a privileged user that you set up during configuration.
 This means the end user does not need to have any special permissions in SharePoint.

-After this simple (but powerful!) configuration is done, everything is automatic.
-The only thing your users will see is the library organization.
-Even the library organization is only visible if the users are in SharePoint.
-If they are inside Dynamics, they won't even see that.
+From an end-user perspective, the only difference is the library organization (and even that, only from within SharePoint).
+If they are inside Dynamics, they won't notice any difference.
 It will look to the user as a perfectly normal Dynamics document… and that's a good thing!

-It is important to note that this solution is available both for self-hosted environments and through Microsoft Azure Deployment and that there is a wide array of supported systems:
+It is important to note that this solution is available both for self-hosted environments and through Microsoft Azure Deployment, and that there is a wide array of supported systems:

-• SharePoint 2013, SharePoint 2016, SharePoint 2019, SharePoint Online
+• SharePoint 2013, 2016, 2019, SharePoint Online, and SharePoint for Microsoft 365

 The add-on communicates with both SharePoint and Dynamics using the Connect Bridge platform.
 This means it all goes via the REST API.
+This solution is also compatible with custom Dataverse solutions you might have in your environment.

 How do I get started with SharePoint Structure Creator?